 At first sight elevators don't seem so different to each other.
 All get you up and down in larger buildings and it is annoying for everyone to wait for them.
-At closer look the difference in elevators are:
+However at closer look, there are several main types of elevators.

 You might know these elevators from smaller buildings.
 It's the one elevator you are waiting on and takes a long time coming down from the 5th floor.

 Kisi's opinion: Mostly as a tenant in a building you can't change the elevator.
 Keep a close look at how that elevator is operated - does it lock after hours?
 Who gets keys and how many?
 What are operations processes during busy hours?

 If you are located in a larger building, you likely have an elevator bank.
 That avoids you having to wait a too long time for the elevator since there are multiple.